How do you rebuild credit? While there is no such thing as a quick credit fix, here are five steps to take that can get you there:

 Also, look for negative marks on your credit report from events that occurred many years ago.
 By law, negative notations have to come off your credit report after seven years, or 10 years with some liens and bankruptcies, says Anthony Sprauve, a FICO spokesman.

-Getting access to your individual credit scores is a different matter.
-Credit bureaus charge for those.
-But some banks, credit unions and card issuers give them to customers for free.
+Getting access to your individual credit scores is easier than ever before.
+Credit bureaus charge for those, but some banks, credit unions and card issuers give them to customers for free.
+For a free copy of your VantageScore, go to mycreditcards.com; for a free FICO score, you can visit Discover.com's free Credit Scorecard tool.
 If you have been denied credit because of a poor credit score, whoever turned you down must give you a free copy of the score used in the decision.

 There are many types of credit scores, but the best known are the FICO credit score and VantageScore.
 The most commonly used FICO and VantageScore scales run from 300 to 850.
 Each lender has slightly different requirements, but in general, a FICO score above 720 "is likely to get you the best rate," says Sprauve.